-Appearances on film and television – including Harry Potter and the Deathly Hallows and Britain’s Got Talent – have helped to keep sidecars in the public eye.
-The retro revival has also stimulated interest in sidecars from a younger audience and Watsonian responded by reviving classic models, like the Prescott.
+Appearances on film and television – including Harry Potter and the Deathly Hallows – have helped to keep sidecars in the public eye.
+The retro revival has also stimulated interest from a younger audience and Watsonian responded by reviving classic models, like the Prescott.
 Today the skilled craftsmen and engineers at Watsonian continue to build sidecars the traditional way, developing fitting kits for an increasing range of motorcycles and supplying customers around the world.

 TF Watson launches the Patent Collapsible Sidecar

 Watsonian supply sidecar ambulances to the British Army

 New factory in Greet, Birmingham, opens following devastating fire

 Watsonian/Norton win 4 world championships with Eric Oliver and one with Cyril Smith